Yan Xiaonan: Ultimate Fighting Championship

 Yan was scheduled to face Cláudia Gadelha on September 27, 2020 at UFC 253, but a knee injury sustained by Gadelha ruled her out of the bout.
-The pair was rescheduled to UFC on ESPN: Santos vs. Teixeira on November 7, 2020 instead.
+The pair was rescheduled to UFC on ESPN: Santos vs. Teixeira on November 7, 2020, instead.
 As opposed to her last camp where Yan was forced to move around three times, Yan says that the pandemic situation in China is completely under control and the fight camp for Gadelha was normal.
 She won the fight by unanimous decision.

-Yan faced Carla Esparza on May 22, 2021 at UFC Fight Night 188.
+Yan faced former UFC Women's Strawweight champion Carla Esparza on May 22, 2021, at UFC Fight Night 188.
 For her camp with Esparza, Yan has spent her camp splitting time between the UFC Performance Institute in Shanghai and Las Vegas.
 She lost the bout via TKO after being dominated on the ground throughout the bout.

-Yan faced Marina Rodriguez on March 5, 2022 at UFC 272.
+Yan faced Marina Rodriguez on March 5, 2022, at UFC 272.
 She lost the fight via split decision.

 Yan faced Mackenzie Dern at UFC Fight Night 211.
 She won the bout via majority decision.

-Yan is scheduled to face Jéssica Andrade on May 6, 2023, at UFC 288.
+As the first bout of her new six-fight contract, Yan faced former UFC Women's Strawweight champion Jéssica Andrade on May 6, 2023, at UFC 288.
+She won the fight via knockout in the first round.

+Yan faced Zhang Weili for the UFC Women's Strawweight Championship on April 13, 2024, at UFC 300.
+She lost the bout by unanimous decision.

+Yan faced Tabatha Ricci on November 23, 2024, at UFC Fight Night 248.
+She won the fight by unanimous decision.

+Yan faced Virna Jandiroba on April 12, 2025 at UFC 314.
+She lost the fight by unanimous decision.